gourmetjs/gourmet-ssr/docs/getting-started.md

 Here, we specify the above React component as a root component of `main` page.

 > Did you notice that we didn't specify manually what plugins to use in `gourmet_config.js`?
-Gourmet SSR will automatically scan dependencies specified in `package.json` and load available plugins/presets.
+Gourmet CLI will automatically scan dependencies specified in `package.json` and load available plugins/presets.
 >
 > As you can see, installing `@gourmet/preset-react` as a dependency is all you need to do to enable React support in your Gourmet SSR project.
 Of course, you can control this behavior if you need to.